noigamegun/atiusamy.github.io/_posts/2023-07-01-video-editor.md

 ![Bad](/images/worst.jpg)

 Movie Maker is a video editor made by V3TApps and it is the worst thing I've ever used, this thing is worse than Flimora.
-It is available on the Microsoft Store, You basically should never use this thing, just use Resolve or Kdenlive for a lower-powered PC. i'm gonna list some pros and cons anyways
+It is available on the Microsoft Store, You basically should never use this thing, just use Resolve or Kdenlive for a lower-powered PC.
+I'm gonna list some pros and cons anyways

 ### Pros
 - Easily downloadable from the Microsoft Store, without having to hunt and search online